 We offer free tutoring in A-level Maths and Physics to ambitious students of all ability levels at state-funded schools, who feel they could benefit from additional support to their learning, but may not have the means to access it.
 The scheme is run by student and academic volunteers at the University of Leeds.

-For any other enquiries, please also email Si, or any other member of the team.
+For any other enquiries, please also email Lucy, or any other member of the team.

 Daniel Hodgson (tutor)

-Daniel is a PhD student at the University of Leeds supported by an EPSRC studentship.
+Daniel is a postdoc at the University of Leeds supported by an EPSRC fellowship.
 Having mentored undergraduate students at Leeds since being an undergraduate here himself, and having experience of tutoring at GCSE level, he is always motivated to teach maths and physics to students of all abilities.